-The second is Sahil’s, which he cooks in his stove top pressure cooker and then finishes of in a wok.
+The second is Sahil’s, which he cooks in his stovetop pressure cooker and then finishes off in a wok.

 Sahil is my favorite keto YouTuber.
-If you have not watched the Headbanger in his kitchen, you are in for a treat.
+If you have not watched the Headbanger in his kitchen, you'll want to check out his channel.

 ... after these amazing pork rib recipes, let's move on to some ideas with beef...

-I normally bake my lasagna in the oven, so was surprised when I found a lasagna instant pot recipe.
+I usually bake my lasagna in the oven, so I was surprised when I found a lasagna instant pot recipe.

 But why not?
-There really is nothing we can’t make in our instant pots.
+There is nothing we can’t make in our instant pots.

-This recipe was created by Lisa from Low Carb Yum by layering ground beef, cheese (ricotta, Parmesan and mozzarella) mixed with an egg and marinara sauce.
+Lisa from Low Carb Yum created this recipe by layering ground beef, cheese (ricotta, Parmesan, and mozzarella) mixed with an egg and marinara sauce.